 Multivalency is a common theme in biology from antibodies to cadherins to the EGFR.
-The ability of biology to strengthen or weaken interactions through the creation or destruction of multiple binding sites in a highly dynamic way is central to many cellular and multicellular functions.
-For binding sites that can be “created” or “destroyed” by posttranslational modifications are of particular utility as they do not generally require the energy and time consuming process of transcription and translational in order to generate more binding sites.
+The ability of biology to strengthen or weaken interactions through the creation or destruction of multiple binding sites in a highly dynamic way is central to many cellular functions.
+Binding sites that can be “created” or “destroyed” by posttranslational modifications are of particular utility as they do not generally require the energy- and time-consuming process of transcription and translational in order to generate more binding sites.
 In effect, posttranslational modifications have the ability to increase the number of binding sites many fold without target protein levels changing at all.
 This multivalency phenomenon also allows for avidity and polymerization effects since the binding sites are more densely dispersed.
 The result is that these types of multivalent systems have the capacity to be very sharply and rapidly controlled, making them ideal for signaling cascades.

 Our lab previously showed that proteins with multivalent, interacting subunits/motifs can polymerize and phase separate in vitro and in cells.
 This has been demonstrated in the context of several systems: SH3-PRM, Nephrin/Nck/N-WASP, and SUMO-SIM.
 I am studying two aspects of multivalency driven phase separation.